 - A filled-in Volunteer Form which can be downloaded here; while that form is geared at a different type of involvement, we find it gives more insight than a conventional CV or Resumé

 Selection Process / Interviews Candidates will be shortlisted on the basis of their application.
 Shortlisted candidates will be interviewed via Skype.
 The interview may take 20 to 45 minutes and will be followed by a one-hour writing assignment, which will be provided to you via e-mail after the interview.
-Children of Fire will begin interviewing candidates from 8 October 2018 if any applications have arrived by then but will still consider applications submitted until 3 December.
+Children of Fire will begin interviewing candidates from March 1st 2019 but will still consider applications submitted until end April 2019.

 Please note we are only able to contact shortlisted candidates.
-The deadline for submitting an application for the first half of 2019 is 3 December 2018.
+The deadline for submitting an application for the Southern Hemisphere Autumn 2019 is 30 April 2019.

 Human rights and general law Intern

 An intern is required to research and prepare for very varied cases in all levels of South Africa's court system, from Magistrates' to Children's, High and Constitutional Courts; once we even had to defend the charity in the small claims court against the malicious claims of a witchdoctor.
 The ability to prepare material for other legal jurisdictions is needed as well.
 This can include registering the charity in Francophone African countries; protecting trademarks and patents locally and globally; drawing up Memoranda of Understanding for international surgical expeditions.
 Assisting with Court of Protection paperwork for the UK and its equivalent in RSA is needed.
 Work in International criminal law is a rare but essential field to prevent 419-type scams and theft of charity images or misrepresentation in other countries.
-There is a possibility of a class action against one government department.
+There is a possibility of a class action against one government department in SA and there may be involvement in a UK-based class action as well.

 Ensuring the validity of in loco parentis documentation internationally and checking on the veracity of international documentation to prevent child trafficking or abduction.
 This can also require co-operation with medical colleagues on paternity or kinship testing.
 Liaising with human rights law organisations to assist individual children to bring cases against those that hurt them by malice or negligence, those that have failed them medically/surgically, those that have failed them educationally.
 This requires knowledge not just of South Africa's legal system particularly e.g. the Children's Act and amendments, but also the international conventions to which it is signatory.
 It also requires knowledge of how to hold professionals to account for failing in their duty of care as per the Schools Act, the Social Service Professions Act, and allied fields.
 The purpose is not just to protect the children in our care but also to raise the level of accountability of a broad spectrum of child care professionals.